 - Use Algae Eaters – Some fish, like plecos, will eat algae.
 These fish can help to keep your tank clean and clear.

-- Temporarily turn off the tank light – Plants love light, and if algae have no light, they will quickly die off.
-Your green water problem should clear much quicker by turning off your fish tank light for just a few days.
+- Temporarily turn off the tank light – If algae have no light, they quickly die off.
+Your green water problem should clear quickly by turning off your fish tank light for a few days.

-- Add a chemical treatment – You will usually find a chemical treatment for most fish tank conditions, and algae are no exception.
-If you don’t mind adding chemicals to your tank, there are plenty to choose from, and you will find a wider variety of chemical treatments from online pet stores.
-Some of the brands and treatments I can recommend are API Algaefix, Microbe-Lift Algaway, and Fritz Algae Clean Out.
-(Click links to compare product prices)
+- Add a chemical treatment – You can find a chemical treatment for most fish tank conditions, and algae are no exception.
+If you don’t mind adding chemicals to your tank, there are plenty to choose from.
+You can find a wide variety of chemical treatments from online pet stores.
+Some of the brands and treatments I use and recommend are API Algaefix, Microbe-Lift Algaway, and Fritz Algae Clean Out.

-Using these steps should quickly reduce your green water algae, and you will have crystal clear water in no time.
+Using these steps should quickly reduce your green water algae to give you crystal clear water in no time.

-How Do I Stop My Fish Tank Going Green
+How Do I Stop My Fish Tank Water Turning Green?

-To stop your fish tank from going green due to rapid algae blooms, you have to remove or reduce anything that causes algae to thrive.
+To stop your fish tank from going green due to sudden and rapid algae blooms, you have to remove or reduce anything that causes algae to thrive.

-Preventing green aquarium water can be accomplished by using the following steps:
+Preventing green aquarium water can be accomplished using the following steps:

-- Don’t overfeed your fish – Fish should only be fed whatever they can eat within a few minutes, as any more will often sit in the substrate where it will rot away.
-You can also “fast your fish” by not feeding them for 1 or 2 days a week which will not harm them, and they will spend these days looking for food, allowing their digestive systems to rest.
+- Don’t overfeed your fish – Fish should only be fed whatever they can eat within a few minutes, as any more will sit in the substrate where it rots away.
+You can also “fast your fish” by not feeding them for 1 or 2 days a week, which doesn’t harm them.
+Your fish will spend fasting days looking for food, allowing their digestive systems to rest.

-- Remove uneaten food from the tank – If there is uneaten food in the tank, you should remove it before it rots and increases nitrate and phosphate levels for algae to feed on.
-In planted tanks, nitrates and phosphates will be required to feed your aquarium plants, but they will absorb these nutrients much more efficiently than algae, so reducing the level of waste to an acceptable level will be fine.
-Using a gravel siphon will pick up most of the food waste in your aquarium, and make sure to clean around your plants and decorations where food waste can also hide.
+- Remove uneaten food from the tank – If there is uneaten food in the tank, you should remove it before it rots and increases nitrate and phosphates for algae to feed on.
+In planted tanks, nitrates and phosphates feed your aquarium plants.
+They absorb these nutrients more efficiently than algae, preventing their growth.
+Using a gravel siphon will pick up most of the food waste in your aquarium.
+Just make sure to clean around your plants and decorations where food waste can also hide.

 - Reduce lighting time – Light is the primary energy source for algae, derived through photosynthesis.
-Reducing light will reduce the development of algae.
-Fish tanks only need 8 to 12 hours of light per day, so why not use a timer switch to alter your lighting period automatically.
+Reducing light reduces the development of algae.
+Fish tanks only need 8 to 12 hours of light per day, so why not use a timer switch to alter your lighting period automatically?

 - Move your aquarium away from windows or other strong light sources – Strong sunlight is one of the biggest causes of excess algae growth, so move your tank into an area of neutral light, or block light with a piece of card.

-Maintaining crystal clear water is also relatively easy when you understand the leading causes of green water algae.
-The algae themselves are just organisms that require food and light, so reducing these will cause the algae to die.
+Maintaining crystal clear water is easy when you understand the leading causes of green water algae.
+The algae themselves are just organisms that require food and light, so reducing them causes the algae to die.

-Regular water changes will go a long way to reducing any potential problems within an aquarium, and algae are no exception.
-Weekly or two weekly 20-30% water changes will help keep waste levels down and remove many of the nutrients from the water that algae thrive on.
+Regular water changes go a long way to reducing potential problems within an aquarium, and algae are no exception.
+Weekly or two weekly 20-30% water changes can help keep waste levels down while removing many of the nutrients from the water that algae thrive on.